MuziLee-x/EduFL/README.md

 # EduFL

-This is our implementation for paper 'EduFL'.
+This is our implementation for manuscript 'EduFL'.
 The released code is for review.